vyvee/practical-astronomy/README.md

 # Practical Astronomy

-Implementations of astronomical algorithms.
+Implementation of astronomical algorithms.

-Aims to implement algorithms to calculate positions of solar system objects with high accuracy.
+Aims to implementation methods that achieve accuracy for `practical' use.
+Main source material is the amazing book [Astronomical Algorithms][Jean99] by Jean Meeus.
+However, some useful methods (such as the full version of VSOP87) are also included.

 ## Features